Computational Cost Reduction in Learned Transform Classifications: Proposed Techniques

 \subsection{Inclusion of an $\ell_2$ Norm Penalization Term in Dictionary Training Algorithms Based on Constrained Optimization}

 We show how to include a term into the objective function that penalizes potential dictionaries whose entries have larger energy values, as opposed to lower-energy dictionaries.
 By favoring vectors with lower energies, we may obtain dictionaries which span over narrower ranges of values.
-We follow our explanation by showing how to include this penalization into gradient descent (GD) methods, which is one of the most used methods for optimization~\citep{Boyd:2004uz}.
+In our development, we consider the inclusion of this penalization into gradient descent (GD) methods, as many optimization problems are based on GD~\citep{Boyd:2004uz}.
+In our experimental evaluations, we test the proposed methods by modifying the algorithm in~\citep{Fawzi:2014gl}, which use GD to solve the optimization problem.
+The development in this section applies to both our modifications in~\citep{Fawzi:2014gl} and to other methods based on GD.

 Several dictionary and classifier training methods are based on constrained optimization programs such as~\citep{Fawzi:2014gl,Ravishankar:2013jj}

 where: \begin{inparaenum}[(i)] \item $\V$ is an $n_1 \times 1$ vector containing the dictionary terms and ${\w}$ is an $n_2 \times 1$ vector of classifier parameters; \item ${f:\mathbb{R}^n\rightarrow\mathbb{R}}$, $n = n_1 + n_2$, is the cost function based on the training set; \item ${\zero}$ is the null vector; \item and ${g:\mathbb{R}^m\rightarrow\mathbb{R}}$ is a function representing ${m}$ scalar equality constraints. \end{inparaenum} Some methods also include inequality constraints.